 4. Que te Pongo

-After exploring Piazza Navona, the best way to cool down and escape the Summer sun is to enjoy a heaping scoop of gelato at the best joint in town, Frigidarium.
-This famous gelatoria gets a lot of hype with tourists and locals alike, and for good reason.
+After exploring Piazza Navona, the best way to cool down and escape the summer sun is to enjoy a heaping scoop of gelato at the best joint in town, Frigidarium.
+This famous gelateria gets a lot of hype with tourists and locals alike, and for good reason.
 You get a generous amount of gelato at a price that can’t be beat.
 There is always a line around the corner, but it’s worth the wait.
 Try getting your gelato topped with dark chocolate glaze for a tasty treat.

 I Want More Italy!